 Three years later, in 2009, Marta Andreasen approached him to publish her jaw-dropping tale of corruption inside the EU – Brussels Laid Bare – a task the company was delighted to take up.

 In 2011 Hugh Williams decided there was a place in the market for a slimmer approach to what Olly Figg had written and so St Edward’s Press published ‘101 Reasons to leave the EU’.
-This booklet played its own significant part in the 2016 referendum campaign and debate, selling over 38,000 copies.
+This booklet played its own significant part in the 2016 referendum campaign and debate – and has sold over 39,000 copies.
+It has been updated for 2018.

-2013 saw the launch of Hugh Williams’ politically incorrect but very comprehensive world history reference book From Ur to Us – everything you need to know about history.
+2013 saw the launch of Hugh Williams’ politically incorrect but very comprehensive world history reference book From Ur to Us – everything you need to know about history, described by a reviewer as “a veritable treasure trove of useful information.”

-The latest book – British History – an Illustrated Guide – was published in late 2016.
+The latest history book – British History – an Illustrated Guide – was published in late 2016.